pandas-dev/pandas/doc/source/reference/arrays.rst

 Datetime data
 -------------

-NumPy cannot natively represent timezone-aware datetimes.
-Pandas supports this with the :class:`arrays.DatetimeArray` extension array, which can hold timezone-naive or timezone-aware values.
+NumPy cannot natively represent timezone-aware datetimes. pandas supports this with the :class:`arrays.DatetimeArray` extension array, which can hold timezone-naive or timezone-aware values.